 - Vegan sriracha mayo: I use a storebought sauce product, alternatively, you can combine 2 parts vegan mayonnaise and 1 part sriracha.

-- Cucumber: crunchiness and freshness
+- Cucumber: add crunchiness and freshness

 - Pickled carrot: this adds the sour taste, you can buy a store-bought pickled carrot or prepare this ahead of time.
 Find the recipe for this in the recipe note.